By Roy Burner - Minister of the Gospel

 In the story of the miracle of the fishes Jesus encouraged Simon Peter to launch out into the deep.
 Simon answered the Lord in saying, Master, we have toiled all the night and have caught nothing; nevertheless at your word I will let down the net (Luke 5:4-5).

-Simon Peter, and those with him had attained the visible horizon in the fact that they were seasoned fishermen by trade and knew where and when fish were to be had and when not.
+Simon Peter, and those with him, had attained the visible horizon in the fact that they were seasoned fishermen by trade and knew where and when fish were to be had or not.
 Jesus words "Launch out into the Deep" was to go beyond the visible towards that which did not seem to be attainable.

 Had the Wright brothers given up their pursuit of flying, after failing in the initial attempt to do so, they would not have realized the victorious moment of having made history.
 Had those responsible for extending the borders of America; stopped at the visible horizon, without seeking that which was beyond, it would not have seen it borders extended from the Atlantic to the Pacific.